-The police department has recently begun using devices to gather data on the amount of vehicles and their approximate speed as they travel throughout the borough, O'Brien told council.
+The has recently begun using devices to gather data on the amount of vehicles and their approximate speed as they travel throughout the borough, O'Brien told council.

 Additionally, the mayor said police have ramped up patrols and are now using a mobile trailer to show drivers their speed.
 In recent weeks, police have stopped several dozen vehicles, O'Brien added.

 Also on Wednesday, council agreed to review the borough's noise ordinance after some residents complained about disturbances from neighbors using snow blowers late at night and before sunrise.